kaanberke/kaanberke.github.io/index.md

 # Welcome

 My name is Kaan Berke UĞURLAR and this is my personal homepage.
 I am glad you've visited!
-I am currently studying Software Engineering and working in Amani AI as AI Developer.
+I am currently studying Software Engineering.

 # Contact me
 **You can always reach me by one of these**